The Pallbearer: Production

 Miramax Films won an auction in October 1994 for the spec script written by Reeves and Jason Katims, initially paying $400,000.
 Reeves was known for co-writing Under Siege 2: Dark Territory and Katims as a story editor on the television show My So-Called Life.
 J. J. Abrams supervised the writers during the writing process and co-produced the film.

 Reception

 Box office

 The Pallbearer opened at number 9 at the US box office in its opening weekend (5/3-5) with $2,319,236.
 By the end of its run, the film had made $5,656,388 in the United States and Canada.

 Critical reception

 The review aggregation site Rotten Tomatoes reported that 48% of critics have given the film a positive review based on 21 reviews, with an average rating of 5.1/10.
 The consensus summarizes: "Between a dark comedy and a romantic one, The Pallbearer confounds, and David Schwimmer's puppy dog eyes can't save the procession from going six feet under."

-In popular culture

-The music for the "Lofty Castle" level of the 1998 PlayStation video game Spyro the Dragon is a reworked version of the main title music in The Pallbearer.
-Stewart Copeland was the music director for both The Pallbearer and Spyro the Dragon.